rxdi/graphqj/README.md

 ## Exclude

-Exclude `.gj` folder inside your `.gitignore` or `.dockerignore` files This is working directory when we store transpiled `typescript` configuration file
+Exclude `.gj` folder inside your `.gitignore` or `.dockerignore` files

+Folder `.gj` is working directory when we store transpiled `typescript` configuration file